-Our youth football kick return blocking is not that great.
+Our youth football special teams kick return blocking is not that great.
 We did better this year by assigning players to block but we can do better.
 We missed many blocks and one that hurt us in our final play off game last season.

 After reading Coaching Offensive Linemen by Dave Christensen and James Peterson, I learned something that I have never heard before about Kick Return front linemen, except maybe for the Hands Kick Return Team for onside kicks.
 They suggest in their book that your offensive linemen do not make good kick return blockers because the are not designed to be open field blockers.
 They recommend using linebackers, tight ends, and back-up running backs as your Kick Return Teams front-line blockers.